University of Florence (Lead partner) – Italy

 Although existing economic, social, and environmental policies in Europe aim to drive inclusive and sustainable growth, a knowledge gap persists in achieving this objective.
 To close this divide, PEP, in collaboration with its partners (see below), will help generate innovative evidence and pioneering concepts.
 This crucial information will bolster both European and global policies, aiding their transition toward achieving sustainable human development.

-SPES research; question and methods
+SPES research: question and methods

 How can productivity, equality, sustainability, and participation be reconciled to help drive the transition towards sustainable human development in Europe?